-- RULE 31.
-Introduction of Bills and Resolutions. (a) All bills and resolutions shall be introduced by submitting same to the Principal Clerk's office on the legislative day prior to the first reading and reference thereof according to the following schedule: by 8:30 p.m. each Monday, by 3:00 p.m. each Tuesday, Wednesday, Thursday, and Friday. - Bills shall not become resolutions provided the Senate has a similar rule. (b) Resolutions shall not become bills.
+RULE 31.
+Introduction of Bills and Resolutions. - (a) All bills and resolutions shall be introduced by submitting same to the Principal Clerk's office on the legislative day prior to the first reading and reference thereof according to the following schedule: by 30 minutes after adjournment each Monday; and by 3:00 P.M. each Tuesday, Wednesday, Thursday, and Friday.

+(b) Bills shall not become resolutions provided the Senate has a similar rule.
+Resolutions shall not become bills.
 Resolutions are not law but may be used when a law is not necessary for the purpose contained therein.
 Resolutions shall not be used to appropriate funds for any purpose, but may be used to create study commissions or committees or establish investigative committees, to honor deceased persons, and to adopt House rules and internal affairs.
-Resolutions cannot amend, repeal, or modify a statute; nor do they have life beyond the term of the session during which they are adopted. - Every bill or resolution shall be read in regular order of business, except upon permission of the Speaker or on the report of a standing committee. - All bills and resolutions shall show in their captions a brief descriptive statement of the true substance of same, which captions may thereafter be amended.
+Resolutions cannot amend, repeal, or modify a statute; nor do they have life beyond the term of the session during which they are adopted.

+- (c) Every bill or resolution shall be read in regular order of business, except upon permission of the Speaker or on the report of a standing committee. - (d) All bills and resolutions shall show in their captions a brief descriptive statement of the true substance of same, which captions may thereafter be amended.
 Captions of public bills may be amended only by amendment proposed by the standing committee to which the bill was referred.
-Third reading shall not be had on any bill or resolution on the same day that such caption is amended. - (e) A Substitute Bill shall be covered with the same color jacket as the original bill and shall be prefaced as follows: - "House Substitute for" or "House Committee Substitute for - (f) House Resolutions need not be read more than twice. - All memorializing, celebration, commendation, and commemoration resolutions, except those honoring the memory of deceased persons, shall be excluded from introduction and consideration in the House. - RULE 31.1.
-Deadlines on Introduction and Receipt of Limitation on Number of Public Bills Introduced; Single Subject Rule. - (a) All resolutions bills or recommended by commissions or standing committees authorized or directed by act or resolution of the General Assembly to report to the 1995 Regular Session of the General Assembly, or to report prior to convening of that session, must be introduced not later than the third Wednesday in February (February 15) of the first year of the biennial session; provided that any such measure submitted to the Bill Drafting Division of the Legislative Services Office by 4:00 p.m. on that date and introduced in the House of Representatives before 3:00 p.m. on the next Wednesday (February 22) shall be treated as if it had been introduced pursuant to this subsection.
+Third reading shall not be had on any bill or resolution on the same day that such caption is amended. - (e) A Substitute Bill shall be covered with the same color jacket as the original bill and shall be prefaced as follows: "House Committee Substitute for\\\\\". - (f) House Resolutions need not be read more than twice. - (g) All memorializing, celebration, commendation, and commemoration resolutions, except those honoring the memory of deceased persons, shall be excluded from introduction and consideration in the House. - (h) Any reference in these rules to bills shall extend to resolutions unless the context requires otherwise.